sapcxtools/environment/README.md

 that need to be fulfilled:

 - SDKman: for handling of Java versions
-- nodenv: for handling of node versions
+- nodenv: for handling of Node versions
+- The project layout must follow the CCv2 project template
+- For some features smaller customizations within the project layout are necessary

 ### SDKMAN